-Breast enhancement is a plastic surgery procedure that uses high tech prosthetic devices approved by Health Canada to increase the volume, proportion, and shape of the breasts.
-When it comes to Breast Augmentation surgery, Dr. Mulholland and Dr. Bray are both known as innovators and pioneers in the field.
+Breast enhancement is a plastic surgery procedure that uses high-tech prosthetic devices approved by Health Canada to increase the breasts’ volume, proportion, and shape.
+When it comes to Breast Augmentation surgery, Dr. Mulholland and Dr. Bell are both known as innovators and pioneers in the field.

 With the use of VECTRA® 3-D pre-op breast imaging, patients can choose the implant whose size and shape best suits their body, resulting in “no guesswork” proportion enhancement.

-Dr. Mulholland and Dr. Bray are two of Canada’s most experienced cosmetic breast augmentation physicians and have successfully performed over 2,000 cosmetic breast procedures.
+Dr. Mulholland and Dr. Bell are two of Canada’s most experienced cosmetic breast augmentation physicians and have successfully performed over 5,000 cosmetic breast procedures.

 Am I a Good Candidate for Breast Augmentation?